icinganalysis/icinganalysis.github.io/content/NACA-TR-831.md

 - Neel, Carr B., Jr., and Steinmetz, Charles P.: The Calculated and Measured Performance Characteristics of a Heated-Wire Liquid-Water-Content Meter for Measuring Icing Severity.
 NACA-TN-2615, 1952.
 - Lewis, William, and Perkins, Porter J.: A Flight Evaluation and Analysis of the Effect of Icing Conditions on the PG-2 Airship.
 NACA-TN-4220, 1958.

-An online search found that NACA-TR-831 is cited 13 times in the literature [^9].
+An online search found that NACA-TR-831 is cited 13 times in the literature [^10].

 ##Notes:

 [^1]:
 Hardy, J. K.: An Analysis of the Dissipation of Heat in Conditions of Icing from a Section of the Wing of the C-46 Airplane.
 NACA-TR-831, 1945.
 (Formerly NACA-ARR-4I11a.)
 [^2]: Jones, Alun R., and Spies, Ray J., Jr.: An Investigation of a Thermal Ice-Prevention System for a C-46 Cargo Airplane, III - Description of Thermal Ice-Prevention Equipment for Wings, Empennage, and Windshield.
 NACA-ARR-5A03b, 1945.
+[^3]: Anon.: Note on Kinetic Heating with Particular Reference to Conditions of Icing.
+Tech.
+Note No. 674, R.A.E., June 1942.
+(NACA Reprint October 1942)
+[^4]: Hardy, J. K.: Kinetic Temperature of Wet Surfaces A Method of Calculating the Amount of Alcohol Required to Prevent Ice, and the Derivation of the Psychrometric Equation.
+NACA-ARR-5G13, 1945

-[^4]: Squire, H. B.: Heat Transfer Calculation for Aerofoils.
+[^5]: Squire, H. B.: Heat Transfer Calculation for Aerofoils.
 NACA-MRR-3E29 (R. A. E., Aero 1783), 1943.
-[^5]: Neel, Carr B., Jr.: An Investigation of a Thermal Ice-Prevention System for a C-46 Cargo Airplane, I— Analysis of the Thermal Design for Wings, Empennage, and Windshield.
+[^6]: Neel, Carr B., Jr.: An Investigation of a Thermal Ice-Prevention System for a C-46 Cargo Airplane, I— Analysis of the Thermal Design for Wings, Empennage, and Windshield.
 NACA-ARR-A503, 1945.
-[^6]: Allen, H. J., and Look, Bonne C.: A Method for Calculating Heat Transfer in the Laminar Flow Region of Bodies.
+[^7]: Allen, H. J., and Look, Bonne C.: A Method for Calculating Heat Transfer in the Laminar Flow Region of Bodies.
 NACA-TR-764, 1943.
-[^7]: Martinelli, R. C., Guibert, A. G., Morrin, E. H., and Boelter, L. M. K.: An Investigation of Aircraft Heaters, VIII - A Simplified Method for the Calculation of the Unit Thermal Conductance over Wings.
+[^8]: Martinelli, R. C., Guibert, A. G., Morrin, E. H., and Boelter, L. M. K.: An Investigation of Aircraft Heaters, VIII - A Simplified Method for the Calculation of the Unit Thermal Conductance over Wings.
 NACA-WR-W-14, Mar.
 1943.

-[^8]:
+[^9]:
 [NACA Icing Publications Database]({filename}naca icing publications database.md)
-[^9]:
+[^10]:
 https://scholar.google.com/scholar?hl=en&as_sdt=0%2C48&q=Hardy%2C+J.+K.%3A+An+Analysis+of+the+Dissipation+of+Heat+in+Conditions+of+Icing+from+a+Section+of+the+Wing+of+the+C-46+Airplane&btnG=